Beat (filmmaking)

 In filmmaking, a beat is a small amount of action resulting in a pause in dialogue.
 Beats usually involve physical gestures like a character walking to a window or removing their glasses and rubbing their eyes.
 Short passages of internal monologue can also be considered a sort of internal beat.
 Beats are also known as "stage business".

-The word "beat" is industry slang that was derived from a famous Russian writer who told someone that writing the script was just a matter of putting all the bits together.
-In his heavy accent he pronounced bits as "beats".

-A beat sheet is a document with all the events in a movie script to guide the writing of that script.
+A beat sheet is a short list of the pivotal actions and emotional turning points in a story.

 Beats as pacing elements

 Beats are specific, measured, and spaced to create a pace that moves the progress of the story forward.
 Audiences feel uneven or erratic beats.
 Uneven beats are the most forgettable or sometimes tedious parts of a film.
 Erratic beats jolt the audience unnecessarily.
 Every cinematic genre has a beat that is specific to its development.
 Action film has significantly more beats (usually events); drama has fewer beats (usually protagonist decisions or discovery).
 Between each beat a sequence occurs.
 This sequence is often a series of scenes that relates to the last beat and leads up to the next beat.

 Following is a beat example from The Shawshank Redemption: